By Stefan Simenon, Head of IT Tooling and Software Development and Wiebe de Roos, CI/CD Consultant, ABN AMRO

 Throughout our DevOps transformation, the CloudBees Jenkins Platform has been central to our implementation of continuous integration and continuous delivery practices, particularly on the CI side.
 Our CloudBees environment includes 10 controllers (managed with CloudBees Jenkins Operations Center), more than 80 shared executors and 250 plugins.
 It supports 1,500 developers on 300 teams and runs 16,000 jobs.
 All of this is hosted on our internal infrastructure; more than 70 virtual machines in our data center are allocated to Jenkins.

 To keep pace with the growth we are seeing – we continue to onboard teams every week – we decided recently to transition to CloudBees Jenkins Enterprise hosted on AWS.
 This move offers several advantages, both for IT teams and for agile development teams.

-First, it will allow decentralized maintenance because each team can have their own master.
+First, it will allow decentralized maintenance because each team can have their own controller.
 Teams will be able to install their own plugins without having to wait for the IT team to do it for them, and removing this bottleneck will help them stay on their sprint schedule.
-Providing a master for each team fosters increased team autonomy and reduces configuration conflicts because each team is responsible for its own master and can experiment with them as they see fit, without the risk of affecting another team’s work.
+Providing a controller for each team fosters increased team autonomy and reduces configuration conflicts because each team is responsible for its own controller and can experiment with them as they see fit, without the risk of affecting another team’s work.